MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Task Curation

 \subsection{Semantic Trend Analysis}

-To characterize time-series trends, we compute the percentage change between the input and output timeseries and categorize the results into discrete trend labels.
+To characterize time-series trends, we compute the percentage change between the past and future time series and categorize the results into discrete trend labels.
 This approach allows us to analyze the directional movement of time-series data and assess the model's ability to classify trends accurately.

-\xhdr{Trend Calculation} For financial time-series, the percentage change is defined as the difference between the last and first data points of the output time-series, normalized by the first data point.
-In contrast, for the weather domain, in past trend analysis, the trend is determined by computing the slope of the daily mean temperature over the input days.
-For example, in the short-term setting with 7 × 24 hourly temperature inputs, we first compute the daily mean temperatures and then calculate the slope to represent the trend.
-In future trend prediction, we assess the change between the last input day and the future day.
-Since computing a slope with only two points is not meaningful, we define the trend as the difference in daily mean temperature between these two days.

-\xhdr{Trend Label Binning} To facilitate trend classification, we discretize the computed percentage changes into predefined bins as shown in Table \ref{tab:trend_bins}, for finance data, we consider both 3-way and 5-way classification and for weather data, we only consider 3-way classification based on the slope.
+\textbf{Trend Calculation and Discretization.} For financial time series, the percentage change is defined as the difference between the last and first data points of the output time series, normalized by the first data point.
+In contrast, for the weather domain, in past trend analysis, the trend is determined by computing the slope of the daily average temperature over the input days.
+In future trend prediction, we define the trend as the difference in the daily average temperature of the last day and the future day.
+To facilitate trend classification, we discretize the computed percentage changes into predefined bins as shown in Table \ref{tab:trend_bins}.
+For finance data, we consider both 3-way and 5-way classification, and for weather data, we only consider 3-way classification based on the slope.

-\xhdr{Evaluation Metrics} The performance is evaluated using label classification accuracy, which measures how well LLM assigns the correct trend label based on the given input.